dicej/ipmpsc/README.md

 ## Platform Support

-The current implementation should work on any POSIX-compatible OS.
+The current implementation should work on Windows and any POSIX-compatible OS.
-It's been tested on Linux and Android.
-Windows support is planned but has not been started yet.
+It's been tested on Linux, Windows and Android.

 ## Similar Projects